 When you ship using PTL shipping, freight class becomes irrelevant.
 That’s because it’s a custom amount that fits somewhere between the set LTL shipments and the TL shipments.
 In effect, this eliminates extra charges that can accrue, such as minimum density charges for larger shipments and reclassing, which happens when shippers fail to properly register their freight class.

 Difference Between Partial Truckload and Volume LTL Shipping

 While you should now understand the difference between LTL and PTL shipping, sometimes people get confused when they’re introduced to Volume LTL.
 It’s easy for shippers to assume that it’s the same as partial truckload, especially when some carriers present it as an alternative, but it doesn’t offer many of the same benefits as PTL.

-- Similar to PTL shipping, Volume LTL is used when shipments are larger than regular LTL but don’t require an entire truck like FTL.
+- Similar to PTL shipping, Volume LTL is used when shipments are larger than regular LTL but don’t require an entire truck like TL.

 - Volume LTL shipments still require that shipper register a freight class, whereas PTL shipments do not.